 The financial incentives of TCM are clear.
 When combined with the reduction in associated costs with readmissions and less hospital and office visits, providers stand to improve their bottom line.

 As an example, providing moderately complex TCM services for 10 patients in a month can net your practice an additional $1,670 per month, and over $20,000 in a year.

 Chronic Care Management (CCM) Is Billable With TCM

 Previously, Medicare would not reimburse for both CCM and TCM services in the same month.

 This change allows for dual reimbursement for the same patient when “reasonable and necessary."

 When you combine TCM’s financial incentives for providers with the health benefits for the patients, implementing a TCM program becomes an easy decision.

-Assisting patient transition seamlessly from a hospital, nursing facility, or other qualifying healthcare setting is rewarding to both the patient and provider.
+Assisting with a seamless transition from a hospital, nursing facility or other qualifying healthcare setting is rewarding for both the patient and provider.

 With these benefits, the decision to implement a TCM program becomes all the more easy.
 After all, your practice, like TCM, is focused on fostering the optimal health and wellbeing of your patients.
 And you’ll get the added benefit of provider reimbursement and a reduction in overall healthcare costs.